Chapter 19.122 RCW

 (1) "Bar hole" means a hole made in the soil or pavement with a hand-operated bar for the specific purpose of testing the subsurface atmosphere with a combustible gas indicator.

-(5) "Emergency" means any condition constituting a clear and present danger to life or property, or a customer service outage.
+(7) "Emergency" means any condition constituting a clear and present danger to life, health, or property, or a customer service outage due to an unplanned utility outage that requires immediate action where an excavator or facility operator has a crew on-site or en route.

-(9) "Excavation confirmation code" means a code or ticket issued by a one-number locator service for the site where an excavation is planned.
-The code must be accompanied by the date and time it was issued.
+(11) "Excavation confirmation code" means a code or ticket issued by a one-number locator service for the site where an excavation is planned.
+The code must be accompanied by the date and time it was issued and the work-to-begin date on the notice as provided in RCW 19.122.030(2).
+The excavation confirmation code is not valid until the work-to-begin date.

 (a) Petroleum, petroleum products, or anhydrous ammonia as those terms are defined in 49 C.F.R.
 Part 195 as in effect on March 1, 1998;